 The agency did not establish separate compliance or reporting requirements for small businesses.
-The proposed rule changes will apply to all applicants and licensees across the license categories, as applicable.
-The rule changes were drafted to be the least burdensome on all applicants and licensees.
+The proposed rules will apply to all applicants and licensees across the license categories, as applicable.
+The rules were drafted to be the least burdensome on all applicants and licensees.